 (b) a cylinder that is connected to an appliance.

+[Clause 803 amended in Gazette 21 Apr 2006 p.
+1580.]

 804. Restricted spaces

 (1) An appliance, fitting line, or other part of a consumer’s gas installation must not be installed in any space that is not ventilated or that contains explosives, or highly-combustible material.